 -

-The camp is open to J16 athletes and older.
+The U.S camp is focused on providing opportunities for rising Juniors (however we welcome older athletes as well) and the UK camp is for J16 athletes and older.
 Starting early is a major advantage.
 It helps you understand the process, avoid common mistakes, and gives you a clear goal heading into winter training.

 -